 However, I’m not sure we can blame the creepiness of this film on Charles Williams, despite him writing in the perfect milieu for a certain kind of exploitation.
 Apparently, the Hughie of the book is a different sort of character altogether.
 He is not sexually motivated at all, and therefore immune to the witch-like wiles of a good-looking young woman.
 The problematic rape scene in this story was inserted in the mid 1980s.

 Sam Neill plays the husband.
 Neill was born in 1947, which made him 40 years old at time of filming.
 Nicole Kidman, his onscreen wife, was born in 1967, so she was 20 years old at time of filming.
-This is a typical age gap between male and female partners of film, but often we asked to believe that the woman is older — and that she simply looks younger.
+This is a typical age gap between male and female partners of film, but often we’re asked to believe that the woman is older than the actress in years, on the understanding that the female character simply looks younger.

 However, Dead Calm is the story of a power imbalance within marriage.
 So let’s take the age difference exactly as it appears.
-Let’s imagine a man in his mid-thirties took for his wife a woman in her mid teens and immediately impregnated her.
-At 20 years of age, the character Rae is already a married and bereft mother of a dead child old enough to sing nursery rhymes and take off his own seatbelt.
+Let’s imagine a man in his mid-thirties took a woman in her mid teens and immediately impregnated her.
+At 20 years of age, the character Rae is already a married and bereft mother of a dead child who at time of death was old enough to sing nursery rhymes and take off his own seatbelt.

 STORY STRUCTURE OF DEAD CALM